-There is a payment plan option each semester, direct deposit for refunds, on demand bill statements, tax credit information, College Illinois! direct billing, access for parents or sponsors to be set up as authorized users, and more at StudentAccounts.IllinoisState.edu.
+There are payment plan options available each semester, direct deposit for refunds, on demand bill statements, tax credit information, College Illinois! direct billing, access for parents or sponsors to be set up as authorized users, and more at StudentAccounts.IllinoisState.edu.